-Find out how your small business might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Ohio Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.
+Learn how your company can be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Ohio Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Cincinnati businesses can get for the wages paid to employees during the course of COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Cincinnati organizations can secure for the wages paid to employees during the course of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a part of the American Rescue Plan Act, the ERC program works to give aid to small businesses and contrary to the paycheck protection program (PPP) loan, you are not required to pay off the ERC credit amount.
+As a component of the American Rescue Plan Act, the ERC program works to give aid to small businesses and unlike the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.